Single Channel EEG Based Insomnia Identification Without Sleep Stage Annotations

 By integrating these predictions, the method calculates the apnea-hypopnea index (AHI) with enhanced accuracy, facilitating precise OSA diagnosis.

-Gold-standard sleep scoring is based on a subset of PSG signals, namely the EEG, EOG, and EMG.
+Gold-standard sleep scoring is based on epoch-based assignment of sleep stages based on EEG, EOG and EMG signals.

-This paper proposes a deep generative foundation model for fully automatic sleep staging from a plurality of sensors and any combination thereof.
+We developed a deep generative model for automatic sleep staging from a plurality of sensors and any -- arbitrary -- combination thereof.

 forecasting blood glucose in the intensive care unit [56.801856519460465]